-6.56.4 Test Procedures
+6.5 Test Procedures

-The test procedures used to determine compliance with the Performance Standardsfuel tank permeation emission standard, including equipment provisions and emission test procedures, are specified in TP-901, Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks, adopted September 25, 2003.
-The test procedure used to determine compliance with the fuel line permeation emission standard is SAE J1737 (Stabilized May 2013).
+The test procedures used to determine compliance with the Performance Standards, including equipment provisions and emission test procedures, are specified in TP-901, Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks, adopted September 25, 2003.

-6.66.5 Modified Test Procedures
+6.6 Modified Test Procedures

-Any modifications to the prescribed test equipment and/or test procedure due to unique equipment-fuel tank designs, laboratory equipment arrangements, facility limitations, etc. must be approved in advance by the Executive Officer and described in the certification application.
-Alternative test procedure approval shall be granted on a case-by-case basis, only after all necessary comparison testing has been conducted.
-The applicant shall demonstrate equivalency between the reference test procedure and the proposed alternative test procedure according to the procedure in "Method 301 - Field Validation of Pollutant Measurement Methods from Various Waste Media," which is in Appendix A to 40 CFR Part 63 and is incorporated by reference herein.
+Any modifications to the prescribed test equipment and/or test procedure due to unique equipment fuel tank designs, laboratory equipment arrangements, facility limitations, etc. must be approved in advance by the Executive Officer and described in the certification application.
 The use of unapproved test equipment or procedures may result in rejection of generated test data by the Executive Officer.

-6.76.6 Certification Test Fuel
+6.7 Certification Test Fuel

 The fuel for emission testing must meet the specifications in the test procedure to reduce emission variations.
 Testing with unauthorized fuel will result in rejection of the test results.
 The allowable test fuel specified in TP-901 is Phase II California Reformulated Certification (CERT) or Indolene Clear.
-The specifications of this certification gasoline are provided in "California Exhaust Emission Standards and Test Procedures For 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles", (Reference #3, Part II, Section 100.3.1).Certification test fuel as specified in TP-901 shall be used to determine compliance with the fuel tank permeation emission standard.
+The specifications of this certification gasoline are provided in "California Exhaust Emission Standards and Test Procedures For 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles", (Reference #3, Part II, Section 100.3.1).

-6.86.7 Amendments to the Application
+6.8 Amendments to the Application

 Any revisions to an application due to typographical errors, corrections, running changes or field fixes, new test data, or additional information must be submitted to ARB.
-If the changes revisions affect the Certification Summary permeation emissions of the fuel tank, the entire application shall be resubmitted to ARB.
-For the other parts of the application revisions, only the revised information on the affected application pages must be submitted, together with the following for identification purposes:
+If the changes affect the Certification Summary, the entire application shall be resubmitted to ARB.
+For the other parts of the application, only the revised information on the affected application pages must be submitted, together with the following for identification purposes:

-- Manufacturer Applicant or Holder Name
+- Manufacturer Name

 - Model Year

-- Engine Evaporative Family
+- Engine Family

 - Process Code (e.g., correction, running change)

 - Engine Displacement

 - Comments Field (describing the update or change)

 - The fields that have been changed or corrected.

-6.96.8 Running Changes and Field- Fixes
+6.9 Running Changes and Field-Fixes

-Any factory change to an equipment-fuel tank during the model-year production that could potentially affect the permeation emissions must be approved by ARB via a manufacturer's submitted-running change request in a revised certification application.
-In addition, any post assembly line change to an equipment fuel tank (e.g., at factory warehouses, distribution centers, dealers) must be approved by ARB via a manufacturer's submitted field fix request in a revised certification application.
+Any factory change to an equipment fuel tank during the model-year production that could potentially affect the permeation emissions must be approved by ARB via a manufacturer's submitted running change request.
+In addition, any post assembly line change to an equipment fuel tank (e.g., at factory warehouses, distribution centers, dealers) must be approved by ARB via a manufacturer's submitted field fix request.
 A field fix request typically occurs after the model-year production has ended.
-Running changes and field fixes not approved by ARB will render any affected engine family uncertified invalidate the certification of any affected evaporative family and subject the manufacturerHolder to ARB enforcement actions.
-If the change affects the permeation emissions or results in a new-worst-case emissions equipment fuel tank in the evaporative family exhibiting the highest permeation rate relative to the applicable permeation emission standard, new test data will be requiredshall be submitted in a revised certification application to demonstrate that the engine evaporative family will remain in compliance and a new certification application must be submitted.
+Running changes and field fixes not approved by ARB will render any affected engine family uncertified and subject the manufacturer to ARB enforcement actions.
+If the change affects the permeation emissions or results in a new worst-case emissions equipment fuel tank, new test data will be required to demonstrate that the engine family will remain in compliance and a new certification application must be submitted.
 If the change does not affect the permeation emissions or result in a new worst-case engine family fuel tank, only the affected pages and information fields of the certification application need to be submitted.

-6.106.9 Confidentiality
+6.10 Confidentiality

-Any information that is designated by the manufactureran applicant as confidential shall be handled in accordance with the procedures specified in title 17, Cal.
-Code Regs., sections 91000-91022.may not receive automatic treatment for confidentiality unless the manufacturer can justify that the information is truly privileged, confidential business information.
+Any information that is designated by the manufacturer as confidential may not receive automatic treatment for confidentiality unless the manufacturer can justify that the information is truly privileged, confidential business information.
 California guidelines (Sections 91000-91002, Title 17, California Code of Regulations, and Health and Safety Code Section 39660(e)) will be followed in the handling of confidential information.

-6.116.10 Summary of Certification Process
+6.11 Summary of Certification Process